codycook96/CPLC/CONTRIBUTING.md

 If you think you may have found a vulnerability but are unsure, remember the C.I.A. anacronysm:

 >-Can I jeopardize **confidential** information?
-E.g. revealing a users password.<br/>
+E.g. revealing a users password.

--Can I jeopardize the **integrity** of information?
+>-Can I jeopardize the **integrity** of information?
 E.g. changing a users password.<br/>

--Can I jeopardize the **accessibility** of information?
+>-Can I jeopardize the **accessibility** of information?
 E.g. prevent users from loggin in.

 Though this platform will likely never contain a user system these examples allow you to visualize what different security vulnerabilities may look like.

->If think you may have found a vulnerability and wish to test it, I suggest using a virtual machine, such as a Linux VirtualBox, and not running the exploit on your personal machine.
+If think you may have found a vulnerability and wish to test it, I suggest using a virtual machine, such as a Linux VirtualBox, and not running the exploit on your personal machine.

 ### Bug Report